GoogleChrome/web.dev/src/site/content/en/blog/building-a-split-button-component/index.md

 and the [`.gui-popup-button`](#the-popup-toggle-button).

 {% Img src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/SLjXwBPvsrEXBb1vcm6L.png",
-alt="The gui-split-button class inspected and showing the CSS properties used in this class.", width="800", height="581", class="w-screenshot" %}
+alt="The gui-split-button class inspected and showing the CSS properties used in this class.", width="800", height="581" %}

 #### The primary action button